Changes to Newman genealogy traditions

 - The Thomas Newman that died in 1700 might not be an immigrant.
 He might have been born in Virginia.

 - We have not seen any records that prove who Thomas’s parents are, the Thomas married to Bridget Wilson.
 It is possible that he is he son of Thomas that died in 1700, across the Rappahannock River in Richmond County.
 But there are other possible men in Essex who could be the father: William Newman, Francis Newman, Samuel Newman and Edward Newman.

 Julie’s Background Notes:

 Anne, Wade, and I, feel that previous published works, such as William Fletcher Boogher’s book Gleanings of Virginia History written and published in 1903, was a colossal research undertaking.
-The digitized version has 910 images.
+The book is 397 pages of text, plus an index.
 The amount of research Boogher compiled and shared in his book is remarkable as it was published before microfilming was even invented.
 He couldn’t even borrow microfilms for his research.
 We have so much more information accessible today, and I live in Virginia so I am able to visit the Library of Virginia and visit places mentioned in old records.
 Boogher is the first person I know of to say that the Thomas Newman who immigrated on the Plain Joan is the same man that died in Richmond County in 1700.
 Boogher also wrote that Alexander was the father of Elias.
 Neither of these statements have been challenged, and therefore continued to go unchecked.

 Wade, Anne and I look at old research like Boogher’s book to see the sources referenced.
 Then we go look at the original sources, and also for additional records that have been made accessible more recently.
 We then discuss if we come to the same conclusion as previous researchers or not.
 We also study patterns of the area in that time period.
 If we see something that looks unusual, we look at other people in the same court record collections (deed, order, or wills) to see if anyone else did something similar within a year or so.